cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/activate.md

 To activate the Manager:

-1. Paste your license into the text area.
+1. Paste your licens into the text area.
 1. Click on the **Update** button.
-1. After the license was successfully uploaded you can see all its details on the screen, and the **Go to app** button is enabled.
+1. After the license was successfully uploaded you can see all it's details on the screen, and **Go to app** button is enabled.
 1. Click **Go to app** button to go to the main application page.

 # License Management

-You can always check installed license details or upload a new license.
+You can always check installed licenses details or upload a new license.

 ## License View